-Staff discuss with Council the schedule, prioritizes the projects, and makes any changes to the five-year plan.
+Staff discusses annually with the Town Council the schedule, prioritizes the projects, and makes any changes to the five-year plan.

 This informal process has proven very effective for the Town which, because of its small size and nearly fully developed state, is able to keep close tabs on the nature of its facility needs.
 However, the Town should consider establishing a more formal ranking system for use in the future.